Sex education

-Many governments see it as beneficial to provide public education on such matters prior to or at the beginning of puberty for reasons of public health, in limiting the spread of sexually transmitted infections, and avoiding teenage pregnancy or unwanted pregnancies later on.
+Many governments see it as beneficial to provide public education on such matters prior to or at the beginning of puberty to improve public health, to limit the spread of sexually transmitted infections, and to avoid teenage pregnancy and unwanted pregnancies later on.

 History

-In many cultures, the discussion of all sexual issues has traditionally been considered taboo, and adolescents were not given any information on sexual matters.
+In multiple cultures, the discussion of all sexual issues has traditionally been considered taboo, and adolescents were not given any information on sexual matters.
 Such instruction, as was given, was traditionally left to a child's parents, and often this was put off until just before their marriage.
 However, in the late 19th century, the progressive education movement led to the introduction of sex education as "social hygiene" in North American school curricula and the introduction of school-based sex education.

 During the Second World War, UK governmental concerns grew around mass relocation, parentless youths, and young men and women working together for the first time.
 Not only were there fears of new sexually transmitted diseases, but there was also growing anxiety around young pregnancy putting pressure on the war-ravaged economy and healthcare system.
-As such, the UK Board for Education introduced the Sex Education in Schools and Youth Organisations guidance.
+As such, the UK Board for Education introduced the Sex Education in Schools and Youth Organizations guidance.
 This put the onus of sex education on schools and youth groups, and guided leaders on how to execute this.
 For example, the mechanics of sexual intercourse could be communicated via "the keeping of livestock", as students could observe reproduction in real-time; the guidance also encouraged discussions about menstruation, motherhood courses, and personal hygiene talks.
-Popular among teachers and many parents, this guidance - which made sex education a possibility, not an obligation - prevailed for many years in the UK.
+Popular among teachers and some parents, this guidance – which made sex education a possibility, not an obligation – prevailed for a number of years in the UK.
 In the 1970s, informational films became popular among teachers.
-Dr. Martin Cole's Growing Up (1971) was a frank look at how sex works physiologically and socially.
+Martin Cole's Growing Up (1971) was a frank look at how sex works physiologically and socially.
 It showed real clips of penises and masturbation, which sparked some backlash.
 However, it became apparent in the 1980s that a frank and factual approach was required in sex education as the HIV/AIDS crisis began in the UK.
 In 1999, the Labour government introduced Sex and Relationships Education guidance, with particular focus on sexually transmitted diseases and teenage pregnancy.
-This was part of the ten year Teenage Pregnancy Strategy, which would eventually resolve in 2010.
+This was part of the ten-year Teenage Pregnancy Strategy, which would eventually resolve in 2010.
 Teenage pregnancy rates were halved across this period, however similar changes in other countries indicate that this was not an effect of the strategy.